This post has compensated links which means that I earn a commission at no extra cost to you. Read the disclaimer to learn more.

 Best for: Swimming

-Being close to Stornoway and in a sheltered bay this beach is one of Lewis’ most popular beaches for swimming.
+It is in a sheltered bay which together with the location makes it one of Lewis’ most popular beaches for swimming.

 It also has some interesting rock formations at the eastern end of the beach, making it very photogenic.
 At low tide it is possible to walk right up to the sea stacks.